Kotlin/j2k-vscode/extension/README.md

 This extension contributes the following settings:

 * `j2k.provider`: The LLM backend to use for the Java to Kotlin conversion.
 Default: `GitHub Copilot`
 * `j2k.model`: The model tag to use with the selected provider.
-Default: `codellama: instruct`.
+Default: `codellama:instruct`.
 * `j2k.ollama.baseUrl`: The base URL of the target instance, when the provider selected is Ollama.
 * `j2k.openRouter.baseUrl`: The base URL of the target instance, when the provider selected is OpenRouter.
 * `j2k.apiKey`: The API key to use with the selected provider (stored in VS Code Secrets).

-# END OF UPDATED REGION

-## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.

 ## Release Notes